-He is currently on partial leave while leading a collaborative, multi-country research project studying trust in news while serving as a Senior Research Fellow at the Reuters Institute for the Study of Journalism at the University of Oxford.
-He is also currently at work on two book projects.
-One is an in-depth examination of “news avoidance” and infrequent news use among audiences in the UK, Spain, and the US.
-The second book explores the changing role played by opinion polls in news coverage of American politics.
+From 2020-2023, as Senior Research Fellow at the Reuters Institute for the Study of Journalism at the University of Oxford, he led a multi-country research project studying trust in news, which is the subject of his second book project.
+He is also currently at work on a third book, which explores the changing role played by opinion polls in news coverage of American politics.
 This work extends research conducted as part of his doctoral dissertation, which received the American Political Science Association’s E.E.
 Schattschneider Award for best doctoral dissertation in the field of American government.

 Educational Background & Specialties